 (Gardner, later suggested there could be good reason to include naturalistic and existential to the list)

-When I hear of major universities with classes of 300 plus, sitting in lectures hearing about publication, concept and theory – then to be assessed by a multiple choice exam – I shake my head (what are they doing with the £2.7 million from the student fees?)!
-When I hear about the latest learning and development scheme, being only offered in online-modules, I wonder if the aspiration is for content to be forgotten as quickly as possible.
+When I hear of major universities with sports science degree classes of 300 plus, sitting in lectures hearing about exercise physiology publication this, concept that and theory this – only then to be assessed by a multiple choice exam – I shake my head (what are the best sports science universities doing with the £2.7 million from the student fees?) and I wonder if the aspiration is for content to be forgotten as quickly as possible.
 I would contend that today’s work demands, require a full array of aptitudes and abilities.
 I’ll give you an example;

 In performance environments, you’re required to;